-Join Ben Long for an in-depth discussion in this video Continuous mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Continuous mode, part of Nikon D5100 Essential Training.

 Henri Cartier-Bresson spoke extensively about the decisive moment, that one particular moment that happens that is the perfect decisive expression of whatever scene or event you're shooting.
 Because he was a genius, he was often able to fire his camera at that perfect decisive moment.
 For the rest of us, there's Continuous mode.
 In Continuous mode, as you hold down the shutter button, the camera will continue to snap frames one after another.
 Continuous mode is a great tool for shooting in fast-moving environments-- sports, street shooting, nature shots-- but it can also be ideal for portraiture when a person's face is making lots of tiny subtle changes and you're not sure which is the ideal expression.